teaching-repositories/sim-lab/README.md

 ## Contributing

-We welcome contributions to the Simulacra project!
+We welcome contributions to the SimNexus project!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
 Please ensure your code adheres to the existing style, and include tests for new features or bug fixes.

 ## License